quiet-programmer/flutter_simple_personality_app/README.md

 This is from my Udemy course I'm learning, the designs dear are not great, just simple designs to get the code logic running fine.
 No complex designs or anything more.

+added some new changes and the UI is not that pleasing.

 Updates will be coming soon.

 Credit: Maximilian,